 US Census 1890 was destroyed.
 Many ancestors emigrating in the period became lost to follow-up.
 The researcher mentioned Iowa, so it was a good place to look, a decade out.

-The captured events seem to be connected.
-That is, Mathias is data-similar across four documents.
+The events captured in US Census 1900, seem to be connected.3 That is, Mathias is data-similar across four documents.
 His three children, Matias, Mildred and Ellen in the US Census, appear consistent with the out-migration of 1888.
 We had the right family.